Support for carers, built by people with Lived Experience

 We want a future where families supporting someone with a personality disorder feel supported themselves.

-A future where carers have the knowledge, tools, and community they need to navigate difficult moments without feeling lost or isolated.
+A future where carers and professionals have the knowledge, tools, and community they need to navigate difficult moments without feeling lost or isolated.

-Personality Disorders CIC exists to help make that future possible.
+Personality Disorders UK exists to help make that future possible.

 Latest Posts